High School Summer School

 Depending on the student and depending on the course, the time commitment will vary but plan for 3 to 5 hours per day.
 Students are completing a semester-long course in 3 weeks.

-What are the nature of these courses?
+What is the nature of these courses?

 Courses are completely online and self-paced.
 There is no required online synchronous learning; however, teachers do hold virtual office hours to offer additional support for students.